Gui E

-Gui E (1478–1531) was a Chinese scholar-official during the Ming dynasty.
+Gui E (Note: Gui E used the courtesy name Zishi and the art name Jianshan.
+He was given the posthumous name Wenxiang.)
+(1478 – 3 October 1531) was a Chinese scholar-official and writer during the Ming dynasty.
 In the 1520s, he gained favor with the Jiajing Emperor by supporting him in the Great Rites Controversy.
 This led to Gui being appointed as chancellor of the Hanlin Academy, followed by successive appointments as minister of justice, rites, personnel, and grand secretary.

-Biography
+Early life and career

-Gui E was born in 1478 in An'ren County (present-day Yujiang County) in northern Jiangxi Province.
+Gui E was born in 1478 during China's Ming dynasty in An'ren County (present-day Yujiang County) in northern Jiangxi Province.
 He received a Confucian education and applied for the civil service examinations.
 He passed the provincial examinations in 1507 and the metropolitan and palace examinations in 1511, earning the rank of jinshi.
-He then began his career as a county magistrate, serving in Dantu and Wukang.
-However, due to his hot temper, he frequently got into disputes with his superiors and was punished with caning and dismissal from service.
-Despite being reinstated in 1517, he was demoted three years later due to another dispute.
+He then began his career as a county magistrate, serving in Dantu, Nanzhili.
+However, due to his short temper, he frequently got into disputes with his superiors and was punished with caning and dismissal from service.
+In 1517, he was reinstated as magistrate of Wukang, Zhejiang, but was dismissed again three years later after refusing to comply with the orders of a superior.

-After the accession of the Jiajing Emperor, Gui returned to civil service in 1521 as the magistrate of Cheng'an County.
-He was later promoted to secretary of the Nanjing Ministry of Justice.
-In late 1523, he submitted a memorandum to the Emperor in which he supported the Emperor's position in the Great Rites Controversy.
-To demonstrate his support, he included the older memoranda of Xi Shu and Fang Xianfu with his submission.
-The Emperor received the memorandum in February 1524 and submitted it for comment.
-As a result, he received 82 letters with 250 signatures from Beijing officials who unanimously condemned Gui's memorandum.
-Despite this, the Emperor summoned him to Beijing, where he arrived in June 1524 with several other supporters of the Emperor.
-In July, the Emperor appointed him chancellor of the Hanlin Academy, along with Zhang Cong.
-This appointment was met with opposition from the academy's leadership and dozens of censors.
-They argued that careerists who were trying to please the Emperor should not be appointed to high offices.
-In response, the Emperor declared that Gui and Zhang were loyal, honest, and qualified.
-This led to over seventy supervisory secretaries and censors demanding the execution of those in question for misleading the Emperor.
-Additionally, thirty-six junior members of the academy resigned in protest.
-The dispute continued to escalate, culminating in a public demonstration by hundreds of officials outside the Zuoshun Gate in the imperial palace in August 1524.
-As a result, they were beaten, arrested, and punished.